ls1intum/Artemis/docs/user/communication.rst

 |communication-toggle|

-Course-wide Messages & Messaging Overview
+Course-Wide Messages & Messaging Overview
 -----------------------------------------

 Artemis automatically creates course-wide channels for various elements of a course, namely course-wide topics, such as